-Since 2011 the Mental Health & Addiction Advocacy Coalition has worked with The Center for Community Solutions to produce By the Numbers, a series of four reports which detail pertinent behavioral health issues in Ohio.
+Beginning in 2011 the Mental Health & Addiction Advocacy Coalition worked with The Center for Community Solutions (CCS) to produce By the Numbers, a series of four reports which detail pertinent behavioral health issues in Ohio.

 This extensive series of reports provides data and context to policymakers and advocates, with the intention of increasing their knowledge of Ohio’s mental health and substance use disorder (SUD) services.
 The goal of this series is to support sound, data-driven policy decisions and improvements in the delivery of these services.